-COMPENSATION COMMITTEE REPORT
+PEOPLE & COMPENSATION COMMITTEE REPORT

-Our Compensation Committee has reviewed and discussed the Compensation Discussion and Analysis with management.
-Based on such review and discussion, our Compensation Committee has recommended to our Board of Directors that the Compensation Discussion and Analysis be incorporated by reference into our Annual Report on Form 10-K for Fiscal 2022 and included in this proxy statement.
+Our People & Compensation Committee has reviewed and discussed the Compensation Discussion and Analysis with management.
+Based on such review and discussion, our People & Compensation Committee has recommended to our Board of Directors that the Compensation Discussion and Analysis be incorporated by reference into our 2023 Annual Report and included in this proxy statement.

-Respectfully submitted by the members of the Compensation Committee of our Board of Directors:
+Respectfully submitted by the members of the People & Compensation Committee of our Board of Directors: